TISUnion/PrimeBackup/docs/config.md

 The root path for pattern matching is [source_root](#source_root).
 For example, if `source_root` is `server`, then the pattern `world/trash*.obj` will match `server/world/trash1.obj`

-It contains a `**/session.lock` pattern by default, which matches files named `session.lock` in any location.
+It contains a `session.lock` pattern by default, which matches files named `session.lock` in any location.
 It's used to solve the backup failure problem caused by `session.lock` being occupied by the server in Windows OS

 - Type: `List[str]`